elearning-x/certificat-ia/Part_1/1.6/p1_6_1_lab_inference_en.md

 Import the data from eucalyptus into the pandas DataFrame `eucalypt`.
 Use `read_csv` from `numpy`.
-In FunStudio, the datasets are located in the directory `data/`.
+In Fun Campus, the datasets are located in the directory `data/`.